 Medicines: Certain drugs can make you pee less, including:

-Kidney disease: Oliguria can cause kidney failure, but more often it’s a symptom that your kidneys aren’t working the way they should.
+Kidney disease: Oliguria can cause kidney failure, but more often it’s a symptom that your kidneys aren’t working properly.

 Your doctor will start by asking questions about how long you’ve had the problem, how bad it is, and other things that might be going on with you.
 For example, they'll want to know if you've been vomiting, had diarrhea, or felt any pain in your belly.
 You also should tell them about any medications you take.

 Your doctor probably will do a physical exam and may want a sample of your pee for testing.
-This looks for infections or other problems in your urine.
-In some cases, you may need an imaging test like an ultrasound so they can get a closer look at your kidneys or other organs.
+Urine tests look for infections or other problems in your urine.
+In some cases, you may need an imaging test such as an ultrasound so they can get a closer look at your kidneys or other organs.
 The doctor or urologist also may perform a cystoscopy, where a small camera is used to see inside the bladder.